 Bailey Williams is a licensed Certified Public Accountant with 14 years of experience in accounting and tax issues.
 In addition to her role at Equal Entry, Bailey provides accounting, tax and financial reporting advice to a variety of nonprofit and for-profit organizations as President of Triangle Nonprofit Services.
 Prior to joining Equal Entry and founding Triangle Nonprofit Services, Bailey served as Financial Controller of BridgeQuest, Inc., a subsidiary of the publicly traded software development company BluePhoenix Solutions, Ltd.

-Rodrigo Sanchez has spent fifteen years evolving into a hybrid designer focusing on universal design, user experience, front-end development, and graphic design.
-While understanding their interconnectedness with an emphasis on environmental, social, and economic impacts—which in turn, helps you and your business grow sustainably.
+Rodrigo Sanchez has spent fifteen years evolving into a hybrid designer focusing on accessibility (a11y) and working with teams to build accessible digital experiences through their user experience, front-end development, and graphic design.
+While looking at the interconnectedness and impact on society—which in turn, can help your business grow sustainably.